FAQ

 It is requested by law, that the university administration make sure that the applicant possesses a first level academic degree (the Bachelor Degree) at the time of enrollment.
 If the final document is not available at the time of application, a conditional admission is possible:

-- The final Bachelor Degree certificate has to be presented before the student can enroll in the master program.
-An applicant can defer their admission for up to 3 semesters in order to attain the bachelor degree
+• The final Bachelor Degree certificate has to be presented before the student can enroll in the master program.
+An applicant can defer their admission for up to 3 semesters, from the semester in which they applied, in order to attain the bachelor degree

 Beginning with admission to WS 25/26, conditional acceptance can be offered in the case that the applicants bachelor degree certificate is not available at the time of application.
-Successful applicants who have been granted a conditional acceptance for this reason can defer their acceptance up to three semesters in order to attain their final bachelor certificate and enroll in the master program.
+Successful applicants who have been granted a conditional acceptance for this reason can defer their acceptance up to three semesters, from the semester in which they applied, in order to attain their final bachelor certificate and enroll in the master program.

 Other than this one exception, documents not submitted before the application deadline cannot be submitted at a later date.
 This also applies to updated transcripts with new test results and proof of english certificates.
 We can only assess the document that was submitted during the application period.